redwoodjs/learn.redwoodjs.com/docs/tutorial2/adding-comments-to-the-schema.md

 export const postOnly = defineScenario({
   post: {
     bark: {
+      data: {
         title: 'Bark',
         body: "A tree's bark is worse than its bite"
+      }
     }
   }
 })